aiagents/jadescript/README.md

 Then click on _Finish_.

 ### Deploying the support JARs
-The projects `it.unipr.ailab.jadescript`, `it.unipr.ailab.jadescript.ui` and all the examples in `runtime-EclipseXtext` require the JARs `jadescript.jar` and `jadescriptjavaapi.jar`.
+The project `it.unipr.ailab.jadescript`, `it.unipr.ailab.jadescript.ui` and all the examples in `runtime-EclipseXtext` require the JAR file `jadescript.jar` both in the build path and in the classpath for the plugin runtime.
-These are created by the Eclipse projects `it.unipr.ailab.jadescript.lib` and `it.unipr.ailab.jadescript.javaapi`, respectively.
+The JAR file is created by the Eclipse project `it.unipr.ailab.jadescript.lib`.

-If any of these projects is modified, you need to export the corresponding JAR from the project.
+If any of the contents of this project is modified, you need to export the corresponding JAR from the project.
-When exporting with Eclipse, export the JAR file to the directory `outJar` in the project directory (e.g., `it.unipr.ailab.jadescript.lib/outJar/jadescript.jar`).
+When exporting with Eclipse, export the JAR file to the directory `outJar` in the project directory (i.e. `it.unipr.ailab.jadescript.lib/outJar/jadescript.jar`).
 Then navigate with the terminal to the root directory of the repository and run `./addLibJARs.sh`, which will copy the new JAR file to all the other project directories and to the directories of the example projects that require it.

 ## Repository Structure